daviDpaD18/Google-Maps-Scrapper/README.md

 # Google-Maps-Scrapper
-This Python script amalgamates web scraping and fuzzy matching for extracting potential company names from website HTML, and employs the Google Maps API to find location details based on the company's name, offering a comprehensive solution for gathering and validating company information from online sources.
+This Python script combines web scraping, fuzzy matching, and the Google Maps API to extract and validate company information from online sources.

 ## maps_scrapper.py
 This Python script leverages the Google Maps API to retrieve the location details of a company based on its name.